 Savings can be broken down into three general categories: Initial cost, maintenance and boiler efficiency (energy, water usage, fuel, etc.).

-9. Look for a Warranty Your Pressure Vessel
+9. Look for a Warranty for Your Pressure Vessel

 10. Consider Boiler Suppliers Carefully